This fact sheet covers the symptoms, risk factors and diagnosis of mpox.

 Smallpox vaccines can provide protection against mpox because the two viruses are closely related.

 NSW Health has secured supplies of a new vaccine against smallpox (JYNNEOS) which has fewer side effects than previous smallpox vaccines and can be safely used by all groups of people, including people aged over 18 years, who are immunocompromised and who have HIV.
 Vaccine supply is currently limited due to global demand.

 Two doses of the vaccine are required for maximum protection, given at least 28 days apart.
 The vaccine is most effective two weeks after the second dose and gives an 80% protection against mpox.
 Mpox vaccines are free in NSW, and you can be vaccinated without a Medicare card.

 The vaccine does not transmit mpox or any other pox virus to other people.

 Learn more about the mpox vaccine.

 NSW Health began vaccinating high-risk groups against mpox in August 2022.
-Up to 70,000 further doses are expected to arrive in 2023.
-This will allow more people in NSW to be vaccinated against mpox.
+The following people recommended to be vaccinated against mpox in NSW: